jai-ranchod/demo_3/README.md

 KNN - Titanic (R):
 This script uses the "titanic_train" data set to illustrate the use of the k-nearest neighbors algorithm to create a binary classifier on the survival status of passengers from the infamous Titanic Oceanliner tragedy.

-LASSO Regression (R):
-Here we use the LASSO regularization technique as applied to a linear model predicting the salaries of baseball players using statistics from the 1986 and 1987 seasons.

 LASS Regression (python):
 This is a script showing the necessity and utility of the L1 regularization technique (LASSO) on the "Hitters" dataset found here: